+1. Display of headlights.
 A vehicle located on a way must be equipped with headlights as described in section 1904.
 The headlights must be illuminated:

-A. During the period 1/2 hour after sunset to 1/2 hour before sunrise; [1997, c.
-249, §1 (NEW).]
+A. During the period from sunset to sunrise; [2015, c.
+51, §1 (AMD).]

-freezing rain, fog or snow, persons or vehicles on the way are not discernible for a distance of 1,000 feet ahead; and [1997, c.
+B. At any time when, due to insufficient light or unfavorable atmospheric conditions, including, but not limited to, rain, freezing rain, fog or snow, persons or vehicles on the way are not discernible for a distance of 1,000 feet ahead; and [1997, c.
 249, §1 (NEW).]

 C. At any time when windshield wipers are in constant use.
 [1997, c.
 249, §1 (NEW).]